tmaurice54/tns_embedded_training/Docs/use_renode_robotframework.md

 ## Renode

 Renode is an open source software development framework with commercial support from Antmicro that lets you develop, debug and test multi-node device systems reliably, scalably and effectively.
+In this training we will use Renode to simulate the STM32 board.

+To install renode :

+For Windows:  (need admin rights)
+- go to [https://github.com/renode/renode/releases](https://github.com/renode/renode/releases) and download the latest version of the .msi installer.

 Renode has an graphic interface with a Log window and a window for the Renode terminal.
 Once Renode is open, you have to create a machine with the command :